Biblical Worship (March 2003)

 The Location of Corporate Worship: Where Does the Lord Desire to Be Worshipped?

 There is very little disagreement among Calvinistic Christians as to the location God desires CW to take place.
 We understand that “the church is the people, not the building” and we preach it with joy.
 We are happy to turn to John 4 and recount Jesus’ discussion with the woman from Samaria, especially verses 21-24: “Jesus said to her, “Woman, believe me, the hour is coming when neither on this mountain nor in Jerusalem will you worship the Father.
-You worship what you do not know; we worship what we know, for salvation is from the Jews.
 But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship him.
 God is spirit, and those who worship him must worship in spirit and truth.”12

 The Purpose of Corporate Worship: Why Does the Lord Want Our Worship?